 The Credit Agreement contains covenants that, among other things, restrict our ability to make certain restricted payments, incur additional debt, engage in certain asset sales, mergers, acquisitions or similar transactions, create liens on assets, engage in certain transactions with affiliates, change our business or make investments.
-We may voluntarily prepay in whole or in part the outstanding principal under our Term Loans at any time prior to the maturity date.
+Following our initial public offering, the Credit Agreement will continue to contain these covenants, including a covenant that restricts Goosehead Financial, LLC's ability to make dividends or other distributions to Goosehead Insurance, Inc. We may voluntarily prepay in whole or in part the outstanding principal under our Term Loans at any time prior to the maturity date.
 In addition, the Credit Agreement contains financial covenants requiring us to maintain our fixed charge coverage ratio at or above 1.20 to 1.00 and total debt to EBITDA (as defined in the Credit Agreement) ratio at or below 5.25 to 1.0 (with scheduled annual step downs to 5.00 to 1.00, 4.75 to 1.00, 4.50 to 1.00 and 4.25 to 1.00).
-Pursuant to the Credit Agreement, either (i) Mark Jones and Robyn Jones ceasing to control, directly or indirectly, the ability to dispose of at least sixty-six and two-thirds percent of the outstanding ownership interests in Goosehead Financial, LLC, or (ii) Mark Jones and Robyn Jones ceasing to possess the right to elect a majority of the board of directors (or similar body), and to direct the management policies and decisions, of Goosehead Financial, LLC, will trigger a change of control default.
+Pursuant to the Credit Agreement, following our initial public offering, a change of control default will be triggered when any person or group other than Mark Jones and Robyn Jones or their controlled investment affiliates becomes the beneficial owner, directly or indirectly, of more than 50% of the aggregate ordinary voting power represented by our outstanding equity interests, unless Mark Jones and Robyn Jones or their controlled investment affiliates have the ability to elect or designate for election at least a majority of our board of directors.
 Such a default could result in the acceleration of repayment of our and our subsidiaries' indebtedness, including borrowings under the Revolving Credit Facility if not waived by the lenders under the Credit Agreement.
-See "Risk factors-Risks relating to our business-The failure by Mark Jones and Robyn Jones to maintain a minimum voting interest in us could trigger a change of control default under our Credit Agreement."
+See "Risk factors-Risks relating to our business-The failure by Mark Jones and Robyn Jones to maintain either a minimum voting interest in us or the ability to elect or designate for election at least a majority of our board of directors could trigger a change of control default under our Credit Agreement."